manisero/YouShallNotPass/docs/readme.md

 TODO
 ---

-- move interfaces to "Core" folder
-- group interfaces by validation type (Simple / Complex) not by type (Validation / Validator / etc.)
 - passing custom context to Validators
   - object or strongly typed (TContext)?
 - custom data in validation errors?